AlvaroRoger/Alvaro-Roger/index.md

 # Tool: Event System
-### I implemented an event system to create event objects and instances from the editor.
+### Implemented an event system to create event objects and instances from the editor.
 - With this tool, you can create, edit and remove event objects from editor in a designer-friendly way.
 - Events are created with a name, a list of parameters and an icon.
 Instances of events are created as Scriptable Objects with the selected icon.
 - Used to create the different events (for example, when switching the projectile type) for the  [Game Feel Task](#game-feel-task).